rickballard/CoCivium/archive/codex04-ai-veto.md

 ---

-*This codex document is subject to iterative refinement as CoCivium evolves.*
+*This codex document is subject to iterative refinement as CoCivium™ evolves.*